 Leadership in Professional Development in Technology for Schools

 The Graduate Academic Certificate prepares students to provide collaborative school leadership in the curricular integration of information literacy, teaching, and technology.
-Four courses of instruction delivered by collaborating faculty from IS/LT provide content that addresses the pedagogical and practical aspects of leadership in integrating technology and information literacy in 21st century schools.
+Four courses of instruction delivered by collaborating faculty from the Department of Information Science (IS) and the Department of Learning Technologies (LT), provide content that addresses the pedagogical and practical aspects of leadership in integrating technology and information literacy in 21st century schools.
 These courses will provide extended professional development on technology integration while infusing practical learning experiences to enhance the ability of librarians and teachers to cultivate the 21st century skills of students, teachers, administrators and parents.

 Who needs this Certificate?